What’s the difference with a web designer vs web developer?

 Then the same goes for if you’re a developer; try to find a few designers that you can pretty much consistently work with because if they like your process the first time, they’re very likely to come back.

 So actually, every single designer that we’ve done development for has come back for at least one other website since working with us, which is really cool.
-So again, it really helps to have those good relationships with other designers.
+It really helps to have those good relationships with other designers.

 When we work with clients, though, we do still try to, you know, tell them the difference between design and development.
 So, for instance, since Jessie is a developer and not a designer, during that first week of our process, I am the one mocking up everything, and since I’m the designer, we pretty much say, okay, at the end of this week, no more design changes can be needed or made, because then it’s getting handed over to Jessie, who’s not a designer.